skygenesisenterprise/api-sdkjs/README.md

-# Sky Genesis Enterprise API SDK
+# Sky Genesis Enterprise API SDK for Node.js

-The **Sky Genesis Enterprise API SDK** provides a unified, developer-friendly interface to interact with all Sky Genesis Enterprise services, including domains, DNS, mail, data, and more.
-This SDK acts as a central client that manages authentication, requests, logging, and configuration while exposing all core modules in a single import.
+The **Sky Genesis Enterprise API SDK** provides a developer-friendly interface to interact with the Sky Genesis Enterprise API, inspired by Stripe's SDK design.
+Simply provide your API key and start using the API with automatic authentication and request handling.

 ---